Library

 “In the middle of the garden were the tree of life and the tree of knowledge……..”
 Genesis 2:9

-Book discussions are held in the library the 3rd Thursday of the month (from December through April) at 11:30 am.
+Book discussions are held in the library the 3rd Thursday of the month unless otherwise specified (from December through April) at 11:30 am.
 Guests are welcome.
 A Zoom link will be provided by email 15 minutes before the discussion begins.

 Lost Tree Chapel YouTube Channel